This post is a little off-topic, as the exercise I am about to illustrate is not one that most corpus linguists will have to engage in.

 - What the November valuation did was drop the altitude of the plane to avoid turbulence, but it increased the risk of crashing the plane into mountains!

 People are not used to reasoning with probability and risk, and it is easy to conflate different probabilities and different risks.
-Only a logical and mathematical approach to thinking about probability can rescue you from the kind of error exhibited by the university employers, when, insisting on a ‘lower level of risk’, they increased the risk to the scheme and themselves.
+Only a logical and mathematical approach to thinking about probability can rescue you from the kind of error exhibited by the university employers, when, insisting on a ‘lower level of risk’, they managed to increase the risk to the scheme and themselves.

 What is quite disturbing about this argument is that I am not a professional actuary, yet I spotted the error immediately.
 I was not the only one.

 You would think that the first thing a competent professional would do on obtaining this new calculation is critique it, wonder why this counter-intuitive outcome had been obtained, and advise those running the scheme accordingly.
-Yet even at the time of writing UUK are still trying to use this November valuation to try to get their way.
+Yet at the time of writing in March 2018, UUK are still trying to use this November valuation to try to get their way.

 So-called ‘de-risking’ increases the only risk that should matter (the risk of ultimate default), and therefore it is neither a competent investment strategy nor a good method for valuing the pension scheme!